insin/babel-plugin-react-html-attrs/README.md

 }
 ```

-## TypeScript Support ⛈

-Unfortunately, it doesn't seem to be possible to provide full TypeScript support for JSX which takes advantage of this plugin's transformations, as it's not currently possible to override host element attribute types in the `interface` definitions provided by `@types/react`.

-[This Pull Request to DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped/pull/44416) is for a `@types/babel-plugin-react-html-attrs` type definition which forks `@types/react` to add support for missing HTML attributes and to allow all numeric and boolean attributes to be strings as per HTML, but even if approved and merged, this will likely break if you try to use it with other type definitions dependent on `@types/react`.

 ## ESLint Configuration

 If you're using [eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react)'s' [`no-unknown-property` rule](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/no-unknown-property.md), you can configure it to ignore usage of HTML attributes in your JSX like so: